wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.1.6 =
+* Reworked the auto slide option to use the original FlexSlider script.
+* NEW: Added options to select either slide or fade for the auto slide settings.
+* NEW: Added option to select featured layout for mobile devices - only works when viewed on a mobile device!
+* Minor CSS adjustments
+* Moved screenshots in to the assets folder to reduce plugin overall size

 = 1.1.5 =
 * NEW: Added option to set maximum site width.